bloxstreet/support/guides/training-guide.md

 **Trainer:** *The third step to restock an item is to equip your box.
 Once you have equipped your box, hold "E" for a few seconds.*

 **Trainer:** *The shelf should now be restocked.
+If you are on a mobile device, tap and hold the button that appears when you approach the shelf.*

+**Trainer:** *Once you do that, the red box around the shelf will disappear, and the shelf should be restocked.*

-All staff members will earn one point for restocking.*
+**Trainer:** *All staff members will receive one point for restocking a shelf.*

 **Trainer:** *If you wish to earn more points for restocking, feel free to purchase one of our point multiplier gamepasses.*